fkmendes/contraband/r_scripts/calibrated_validation/CALIBRATED_VALIDATION.md

 ```

 ## Relaxed clock validation
-### (1) Simulating one trait with a Poisson-distributed number of shifts under BM.
-Here we fix the tree and the root value (to zero) and sample the BM rate parameter (one rate per branch) as well as the number of shifts (by means of a binary indicator variable; see Drummond and Suchard 2010 for details).
-In this step we produce .xml files from a template.

 We prepare the directory structure by going to "calibrated_validation/RandomLocalClock" and running prepare_dirs.sh from there.
 But if you cloned from the GitHub repository, you can just run the simulation scripts straight away.

+## (1) Simulating under BM

+Simulating one trait with a Poisson-distributed (lambda = 5) number of shifts under BM.
+Here we fix the tree and the root value (to zero) and sample the BM rate parameter (one rate per branch) as well as the number of rate shifts (by means of a binary indicator variable; see Drummond and Suchard 2010 for details).
+In this step we produce .xml files from a template.

 ```
 cd calibrated_validation/RandomLocalClock